About SlabLab

 Co-founder

-Daniel is a backcountry skier and an experienced Human-Centered designer and product manager who loves making things that help people.
+Daniel is a mediocre backcountry skier but a great Human-Centered designer and product manager with experience at Apple and IDEO.org.
+He loves helping people through making useful things.

 Photo of Daniel